Toloka/docs/en/guide/faq/faq.md

 {% endcut %}

-{% cut "When I export a project from the Sandbox, the task files are not exported.
-Is this how it's supposed to work?
-I suddenly lost the markup of the control tasks that I created in the sandbox." %}

-The tasks themselves are not exported, only the project configuration and the settings of the selected pool.
-However, you can download your marked up tasks from the **Sandbox** pool and import them to the pool you created.
-To download the control tasks only (if you marked them up in the interface), go to **Mark up**, then click **Control tasks** and **Download**.

-{% endcut %}

-{% cut "I want to create an exam with three tasks.
-If a user does two out of three tasks correctly, they get the skill.
-So I try to use `3` in the **Recent control task responses to use** field, but I get an error that the value is too small.
-Can I get around this without increasing the number of tasks to five?" %}

-The **Recent control task responses to use** field is for the number of recent responses from the Toloker.
-If you use non-automatic acceptance for your task, then to set up your intended rule you need to specify `3` in **Total reviewed responses**.

-{% endcut %}

 {% cut "What output format do I use for the review results to filter out mismatching users based on the “Majority vote”?" %}

 To perform actions with users (assign a skill or ban them) based on the majority vote, add a relevant [rule](../concepts/mvote.md) to the pool.

 Don't forget to enable **Keep task order** in the pool parameters.
 Majority vote is used in the projects with preset options (radio buttons or checkboxes).
 This rule won't apply to the text entry or file upload fields.

-{% endcut %}

-{% cut "I want to create training and exam pools to match the entered text against a sample, and sometimes the matching fails.
-How do I implement this?" %}

-For a control or training assignment to be counted as correct, it must exactly match the control assignment.
-To do this, you need to normalize the response text using JavaScript: remove spaces, punctuation marks, special characters, and capital letters, and write the result in a separate output field.
-Now you can match the processed assignment text against your control text.

-Another option for selecting Tolokers for a project of this type is assignment review (non-automatic acceptance).

 {% endcut %}